dandi/dandi-cli/docs/source/modref/index.rst

 Low-level user interfaces
 =========================

-Low level interfaces to e.g. interact with the DANDI instance REST API and files directly.
+Low level interfaces to e.g. interact with the DANDI REST API and files directly.

 .. toctree::